actions-able/awesome-actions/README.md

 - [Draw.io Export Action](https://github.com/rlespinasse/drawio-export-action) - Recursively export Draw.io Files to multiple formats.
 - [Paste Secret](https://github.com/bariscanyilmaz/paste-secret) - Paste your GitHub Secrets to files.
 - [Label and Display the Top-Upvoted Issues and Pull Requests](https://github.com/rickstaa/top-issues-action)
+- [Provide a unified check for whether the dependency jobs are all green](https://github.com/re-actors/alls-green) - This allows to have just one check added to the branch protection for a workflow.

 #### Environments